-Here are 4 reasons your organization needs to use video to build your brand, and how to make it happen:
+Here are four reasons your organization needs to use video to build your brand, and how to make it happen:

 Google loves videos.
 So much so that if a video is embedded in your website, you are 53 times more likely to show up first on a Google search.
 This is because search engines now measure video marketing SEO to determine where websites should fall in the rankings.

-If you want to see an immediate improvement to your search engine rankings, follow these tips to optimize your videos for SEO:
+If you want to see an improvement in your search engine rankings, using video to build your brand will bring substantial results.

 - Include the phrase “How to…” and a main keyword within the first five words of your headline.